Skip to main content

 • World Chess Hall of Fame (MO)

-Graduates of our Art History program also teach university courses and serve as faculty in establishments such as UNO, the University of Iowa, Jacksonville State University (AL), and St. Louis Community College (MO).
+Graduates of our Art History program also teach university courses and serve as faculty in establishments including UNO, the University of Iowa, Jacksonville State University (AL), and St. Louis Community College (MO).

 Beyond Art History